 Microwaving will take away all their crispness.

-- Want to try some different flavors of low carb fried pickles?
+- Want to try some different flavors of keto fried pickles?
 You can change up the seasoning however you like!
 Try garlic and herbs, smoked salt, or whatever you crave.

 - Place pickle slices (32 Ounces) in a single layer on a few sheets of paper towel.
 Place paper towels on top, and dab up as much liquid as possible (important to get the batter to coat).